 It is your skill set that will help you land your dream job.
 You can always pursue some certifications that can enhance the skills Google values the most.

-You will have to show Google that you are the best than other thousands of people that have applied for the same position.
+You will have to show Google that you are better than thousands of people who have applied for the same position.
 You can do this by showcasing your experience or accomplishments that make you a unique candidate.

 Additionally, you can start working in a company, and with years of experience, your skills will be honed, putting you ahead in the race to be a Noogler.
 Remember, Google puts experience before any degree, and the more experience you have, the higher your chances of selection at Google.